LA-39 Jammu and Others-VI

-LA-39 Jammu and Others-VI is a constituency of the Azad Kashmir Legislative Assembly which is currently represented by Raja Muhammad Siddique of the Pakistan Muslim League (N) (PML(N)).
+LA-39 Jammu and Others-VI is a constituency of the Azad Kashmir Legislative Assembly which is currently represented by Raja Muhammad Siddique Khan of the Pakistan Muslim League (N) (PML(N)).
 It covers the area of Rawalpindi Division, Islamabad Capital Territory, and Khyber Pakhtunkhwa.
 Only refugees from Jammu and Ladakh settled in Pakistan are eligible to vote in this constituency.

 Election 2016

 General elections were held in this constituency on 21 July 2016.